What is the Creative Industries Safety Passport?

 The Creative Industries Safety Passport is a one day health & safety course designed specifically for workers, employed or freelance, working in film, TV, theatre and live events.
 It promotes a safety culture based on personal responsibility for safety.
 This means that it encourages delegates to be pro-active in their own safety and the safety of others.

-The course is accredited by the Institution of Occupational Safety & Health (IOSH) under their Passport scheme which is a nationally recognised scheme and follows The Health & Safety Executive (HSE) syllabus guidelines as well Creative Skillset’s National Occupational Standards in Health & Safety X2, X3 and X3.5 and the BECTU/TMA Code of Conduct for Get-in/ Get-outs.
+The course is approved by the Institution of Occupational Safety & Health (IOSH) under their Passport scheme which is a nationally recognised scheme and follows The Health & Safety Executive (HSE) syllabus guidelines as well Creative Skillset’s National Occupational Standards in Health & Safety X2, X3 and X3.5 and the BECTU/UK Theatre Code of Conduct for Get-in/ Get-outs.

 What is the course content?

-The course covers the basics a delegate needs in health & safety as well as focusing on specific hazards he/she may encounter in a particular working environment.
-The course is organised into five modules:
+The course has been redesigned in 2018 and covers the basics a delegate needs in health & safety as well as focusing on specific hazards he/she may encounter in a particular working environment.
+The course is organised into four modules:

-Introducing creative industry safety; this covers why health & safety matters, health & safety legislation, duties of employees, self employed and contractors under the Health & Safety at Work Act 1974, insurance, safety reps & inspectorsThe course is split into 5 modules:ic hazards that come up in the creative industries.
+Introducing creative industry safety; this covers why health & safety matters, health & safety legislation, duties of employees, self employed and contractors under the Health & Safety at Work Act 1974, what is a health & safety policy and insurance.

 - Defining hazard and risk; this covers risk assessments-hazards and risks, competence, risk matrix, controlling risk, what is reasonably practicable, dynamic risk assessments & risk perceptions

-- Hazards and practical control measures; this covers electricity, display screen equipment, working at height, manual handling, slips and trips, work equipment, hazardous substances & noise
+- Hazards and practical control measures; this covers electricity, display screen equipment, working at height, specific location hazards, welfare, confined spaces, manual handling, slips and trips, work equipment, hazardous substances, asbestos, noise, personal hygiene, driving, drones, violence, terrorist threats, bullying, stress, alcohol & drugs and fire.

 The course uses a mix of teaching styles, including video and discussion to enhance the learning experience.
 Delegates can bring real issues and near miss incidents to increase the relevance of the course.
 All the trainers are IOSH accredited and have a wealth of knowledge and experience working in the creative industries.